National Coalition Against Domestic Violence: Cosmetic and Reconstructive Support

-National Victim-Centered Biennial Conferences
+National Victim-Centered Conferences

 National Coalition Against Domestic Violence sponsors conferences frequently to bring survivors and leaders together to freely speak on the topic of domestic violence and develop connections with one another.
 One event held by the nonprofit was the 2016 National Coalition Against Domestic Violence Conference held October 23–26, 2016 in Chandler, Arizona.

-The conference is held every two years and is a place for survivors, advocates, social workers, law enforcement, prosecutors, medical providers, and more to learn cutting-edge content and network nationally.
+The NCADV holds an annual three-day conference, inviting survivors, advocates, and community leaders to share their stories.
+Submissions for presentations require certain qualifications, including that of being survivor focused and sensitive to the experiences individuals in the audience may have had.

 Advocacy Webinars

 In 2016, National Coalition Against Domestic Violence created a series of professional advocacy webinars.
 NCADV's monthly webinars explore emerging issues, insights, best practices, and research from leaders in the domestic violence field.
 Each webinar offers an opportunity to improve an advocate's skillset and knowledge base with detailed, hands-on video training.
 Topics for webinars in 2018 range from effective outreach to LGBTQ survivors of abuse to the dangers and impact of strangulation to examining the global effort to end violence against women.